Yikemlone/Yikemlone/README.md

 In my own projects I tend to use Python more as I really like that language, but I am more than confident in C# and Java.

-JavaScript is my weakest out of all of them, but I am working to fix that.